tbrowder/Mi6-Helper/README.md

     CAUTION: If file `dist.ini` already exists in the parent directory, the program will abort **unless** the `force` option is used.
 Use the `force` option at your own risk!

-NOTE: If one of the non-Linux OS tests fail, you can eliminate that test by doing the following two steps, (for example, remove the `macos` test):
+NOTE: If one of the non-Linux OS tests fail, you can eliminate that test by doing the following two steps (for example, remove the `macos` test):

   * Move the `macos.yml` file out of the `.github/workflows/` directory (the author uses a subdir name <dev> to hold such things).